wfp/editorial-guide/reference-1-wordindex.md

 * rainproof
 * rainwater
 * rangeland
-* rape oil (prefer “canola oil”)
+* rape oil (use "rapeseed oil")as the oil comes from the seed of the rape plant, not the plant itself; canola oil is an edible variety of rapeseed oil, but there are other types so canola oil may or may not be a suitable synonym for rapeseed oil)
 * Rapporteur
-* re- compounds solid, except before e (e.g. re-examine, re-estimate)
+* re- compound forms solid, except before e (e.g. re-examine, re-estimate)
 * real time (n); real-time (adj)
-* record-keeping
 * reforestation
 * regional bureau (not "RB"); plural: regional bureaux
 * regional director (Regional Director of X)